Ireland fall short against France as England win Six Nations title

 France 35 Ireland 27

-Despite playing well and appearing to be the better team for much of the first-half, Irleand’s tilt at the 2020 Six Nations title unravelled in a disjointed second half.
+Despite playing well and appearing to be the better team for much of the first-half, Ireland’s tilt at the 2020 Six Nations title unravelled in a disjointed second half.

 Ireland mixed up their attacking game up nicely in the first-half and played with plenty of control, but a missed penalty to touch amid four off-key Irish lineouts, an increasingly troubled scrum along with handling errors in part caused by scoreboard pressure demonstrated how much Ireland lost their way.